Principal Investigator

 Assistant Professor, Cell, Developmental & Regenerative Biology (secondary)

 Dr. Andrew Ji is an Assistant Professor of Dermatology, Oncological Sciences, and Cell, Developmental & Regenerative Biology at the Icahn School of Medicine at Mount Sinai.
 Dr. Ji’s lab is part of the Kimberly and Eric J. Waldman Melanoma and Skin Cancer Center, Black Family Stem Cell Institute, and Tisch Cancer Institute.
 Prior to joining Mount Sinai, he was a Clinical Instructor at Stanford University and postdoctoral fellow in the Lab of Dr. Paul Khavari.
 He received his S.B. in biological engineering from MIT, his M.D. from Weill Cornell Medical College, and completed dermatology residency training at Stanford.
 During medical school, he completed an HHMI Fellowship in the Lab of Dr. Joan Massagué at Memorial Sloan Kettering.
-His lab focuses on understanding how intercellular communication in the skin microenvironment contributes to both pathogenesis and treatment resistance of diseases such as cancer and inflammatory skin diseases by leveraging single-cell and multi-omic approaches.
+His lab focuses on understanding how immune-stromal crosstalk contributes to pathogenesis and treatment resistance in skin cancer and inflammatory skin diseases by leveraging single-cell and multi-omic approaches.
 He has earned numerous awards for his work, including a Damon Runyon Physician-Scientist Training Award, NIH/NCI K08 Award, 2021 American Skin Association Milstein Research Scholar Award, and 2023 American Academy of Dermatology Young Investigator Award.
 In addition to research, he maintains a weekly clinic where he sees general dermatology patients.

 Postdoctoral Fellows